pythonarcade/arcade/doc/programming_guide/screenshots_timestamps.rst

 Better Date & Time Handling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are plenty of xcelllent replacements for both :py:func:`~arcade.get_timestamp`and Python's :py:mod:`datetime`.
+There are plenty of excellent replacements for both :py:func:`arcade.get_timestamp`and Python's :py:mod:`datetime`.

 In addition to beautiful syntax, the best of them are :ref:`backward compatible <strftime-strptime-behavior>` with